JOUR1918

 Course description

-From Amazon to Zappos, companies around the world increasingly are engaging in brand activism and advocacy as a way to enhance their brand image, recruit and retain employees, and enact change.
+From Amazon to Zappos, companies around the world are increasingly engaging in brand activism and advocacy as a way to enhance their brand image, recruit and retain employees, and enact change.
 In this course, students will ask and answer four questions about brand activism and advocacy as a form of strategic communication: What are the different ways that corporations use brand activism/advocacy messages to influence the public sphere?
 What are the various outcomes, for companies and society, that may occur as a result of brand activism/advocacy messaging?
 Why do companies engage in brand activism/advocacy communication?
-What are ethical concerns that may be raised by brand activism/advocacy?
+What are the ethical concerns that may be raised by brand activism/advocacy?

 Minimum credits